-Content Amplification 5.3 The requirements of legislation, regulation and codes of Learners should know and have a fundamental understanding of the requirements of legislation, regulation and codes of conduct/practice for safeguarding and protecting individuals at risk in Wales and the UK.
-Learners should know and understand the: codes of conduct/practice for safeguarding and protecting individuals at risk in Wales and the UK.
-Social Services and Well-being (Wales) Act 2014 and relevant parts of the Children Act (2004) All Wales Safeguarding Procedures (2019) Welsh Government Safeguarding Guidance.
+Content Amplification 5.3 The requirements of legislation, regulation and codes of conduct/practice for safeguarding and protecting individuals at risk in Wales and the UK.
+Learners should know and understand the: Social Services and Well-being (Wales) Act 2014 and relevant parts of the Children Act (2004) All Wales Safeguarding Guidance.
 To include the role of: The National Independent Safeguarding Board: established following the Social Services and Well-being (Wales) Act 2014.
-The National Independent Safeguarding Board has three main duties: providing support and advice to safeguarding boards ensuring that they are effective providing recommendations to Welsh Government as to how arrangements could be improved reporting on the effectiveness of arrangements to safeguard children and adults in Wales.
+The National Independent Safeguarding Board: established following the Social Services and Well-being (Wales) Act 2014.
+The National Independent Safeguarding Board: established following the Social Services and Well-being (Wales) Act 2014.
+The National Independent Safeguarding Board to safeguarding boards ensuring that they are effective providing support and advice to safeguarding boards ensuring that they are effective providing recommendations to Welsh Government as to how arrangements could be improved reporting on the effectiveness of arrangements to safeguard childrer and adults in Wales.
 Regional Safeguarding Board: have Safeguarding Children's Boards and Safeguarding Adults Boards within them.
 Local Safeguarding Children Board (LSCB): is a multi-agency body to promote the well-being of children and set out under Part 7 of the Social Services and Well-being Act (Wales) 2014.
-Objectives are to: protect children within its area who are experiencing, or are at risk of abuse, neglect or other types of harm prevent children within its area from becoming at risk of abuse, neglect or other kinds of harm.
+Objectives are to: provent children within its area who are experiencing, or are at risk abuse, neglect or other types of harm prevent children within its area from becoming at risk of abuse, neglect or other kinds of harm.
 Safeguarding Adults Board (SAB): is a multi-agency partnership to promote the well-being of adults as set out under Part 7 of the Social Services and Well-being Act (Wales) 2014.
-Objectives are to: protect adults within its area who have care and support needs (whether or not a local authority is meeting any of those needs) who are experiencing, or are at risk of, abuse or neglect prevent adults who have care and support needs from becoming at risk of abuse or neglect.
-Learners should have a basic awareness of safeguarding and know what, when and how to report concerns for children and adults at risk.